-As we head into the final weeks of this Congress, we would like to increase the number of co-sponsors on this legislation.
 I’ve been speaking with Congressional district staff about this issue all year but nothing is more powerful than hearing from a constituent.
-Together, let’s get the New England Delegation onboard!
+Together, let’s get all the New England Delegation onboard!

 All of the information you need to respond and take action is available here: https://www.votervoice.net/PVA/campaigns/78011/respond.